 In her spare time, Brenna enjoys helping out on her family’s farm, going four-wheeling, and attempting wood working projects.

 Follow Brenna on Twitter @BrennaVyn

 Mary was born and raised in Montreal Qc and studied Social Sciences at John Abbott College.
 She worked in retail and admin before taking a hiatus to raise 4 children.
-The family relocated to Ontario in 1996 and soon after she re-entered the workforce in education support roles and as a certified fitness instructor, followed by managerial and administrative capacities.
+The family relocated to Ontario in 1996 and soon after she re-entered the workforce in education support roles and as a certified fitness instructor, followed by managerial and administrative roles.

 Outside of work Mary enjoys the outdoors, spending time with family, horseback riding, reading and rural living caring for her dogs, chickens, sheep and horse.